fuzziqersoftware/cyclone/README.md

 # Cyclone

 Cyclone is a timeseries data storage engine designed to be a drop-in replacement for the Carbon daemons and Graphite backend webservers.
-Cyclone is designed as a multithreaded server, eliminating the need for running multiple carbon-cache processes per machine (to utilize more CPU cores) and setting up a webserver.
+It has preliminary function support, but currently cannot be used effectively as a frontend webserver - it's recommended to run the Graphite webapp in front of Cyclone for now.
+Cyclone is a multithreaded event-driven server, allowing the use of all CPU cores while sharing a single instance of cached data (directory contents and file headers).

 Like most of my projects, this is only tested at a small scale (so far), so there may be unfound bugs or inefficiencies.
 Use at your own risk.